Additional menu

 Key Takeaways

-• Financial advisors help with a variety of services, including investment management, wealth management, and planning.
+• Financial advisors help with a variety of services, including investment management, wealth management, and retirement planning.

-• When you sit down with a financial advisor, they’ll typically ask questions about your goals, risk tolerance, and how soon you’d like to reach your objectives.
+• When you sit down with a financial advisor, they’ll typically ask questions about your current financial situation, goals, risk tolerance, and how soon you’d like to reach your objectives.

-• To find a high-quality financial advisor, you need to pay close attention to the services they offer, how they charge you, and the ethical standards they follow.
+• To find a high-quality financial advisor, you need to pay close attention to their fiduciary status, the services they offer, how they charge you, and the ethical standards they follow.

 What Does a Financial Advisor Do?